-A striking feature of traditional Web services is the rich WS- specifications defining in detail the overall system infrastructure of systems depicted by Figure 1.
+Narrow Grids and Web Services A striking feature of traditional Web services is the rich WS- specifications defining in detail the overall system infrastructure.
 Although a beautiful idea, it has proven hard to implement well and realize the benefits of the infrastructure level interoperability.
 In contrast, Web 2.0 focuses on a few simple system principles with interoperability as discussed for Figure 1 only at the application data level.
-The data focus inherent in Figure 1 is consistent with Semantic Grid/Web but so far the sophisticated capabilities (built around RDF and OWL) of the Semantic Web have had modest use.
-Instead, data and metadata formats are more likely to be interpreted by humans rather than inference engines.
-Thus the overall lesson of Web 2.0-style Grids is that simplicity in distributed computing will usually prevail.
-A cynic might note that the lack of detailed standards in Web 2.0 comes about because it is preferable for industry to get a proprietary advantage inside their clouds.
-However, it is likely that interoperability standards between clouds will emerge as compelling use cases emerge.
-Single sign-on across multiple vendors' cloud services is one early example.
+Note this data focus is consistent with Semantic Grid/Web but so far the sophisticated capabilities (built around say RDF and OWL) of the Semantic Web have had modest use.
+A cynic might note that the lack of detailed standards in Web 2.0 come about as it is preferable to industry which can get proprietary advantage inside their clouds.
+Returning to an earlier discussion, one needs to share computing, data, people in e-moreorlessanything, Grids initially focused on computing but data and people (the Web 2.0 focus) are currently more important.

-In summary, Broad Grids enable sharing of computing, data, and human resources in emoreorlessanything.
-Grids have initially focused on the first of these (computing), but data and people (the Web 2.0 focus) are currently more important.
-A hypothetical Web 2.0 fanatic may thus argue that Web Services, the Semantic Web, and Narrow Grids generally are taking too long to solve the wrong problem at the wrong point in stack with a complexity that makes friendly usability difficult.
-In spite of the unclear technology directions, e-Science and more generally e-moreorlessanything are thriving with the advantages of distributed enablement very clear in many fields.
+A Web 2.0 fanatic might argue that Web Services and Narrow Grids are taking too long to solve the wrong problem at the wrong point in stack with a complexity that makes friendly usability difficult.
+Note that in spite of the unclear technology directions, e-Science and more generally e-moreorlessanything are thriving with the advantages of distributed enablement very clear in many fields.

-3. Multicore and Too Much Computing
+3. Multicore and Too much Computing

-Traditionally, both grids and parallel computing have tried to increase computing capabilities by aggregating computers together in a distributed and local fashion, respectively.
-This approach has naturally optimized the performance of codes, but often this is at the cost of re-usability.
-One also sees great interest in exploiting all possible CPU's such as graphics co-processors on a motherboard, while in a distributed system scavenging software makes use of any "idle cycles" on computers often across administrative domains.
-Again approaches like the NSF-funded TeraGrid in the USA and those in other communities have linked many large computers together.
-Science Gateways (portals) show the positives of such Grids as they allow more seamless choice of networked resources; such brokering is in the spirit of Web 2.0.
-However the original meta-computing goal of Grids, i.e. the seamless integration of capabilities of multiple resources, creates excessive complexity in today's systems that must cross administrative domains.
+Traditionally both grids and parallel computing have tried to increase computing capabilities by aggregating computers together in a distributed or local fashion respectively.
+This approach has naturally optimized the performance of codes but often this is at the cost of re-usability.
+One also sees great interest in exploiting all possible CPU's such as graphics co-processors on a motherboard while in a distributed system scavenging software makes use of any "idle cycles" on computers often across administrative domains.
+Again approaches like TeraGrid for NSF in the USA and those in other communities have linked many large computers together.
+Science Gateways (portals) show the positives of such Grids as they allow more seamless choice of use of networked resources; such brokering is in the spirit of Web 2.0.
+However the original meta-computing goal of Grids, i.e. the integration of capabilities of multiple resources, creates a lot of the complexity of today's systems that cross administrative domains.
 This should be contrasted with the cloud system approach which give the illusion of a "black-box cluster" i.e. a single uniform system.
 We have emphasized already that data is naturally distributed and simple data format interoperability standards support exchange of information between different clouds and between clouds and client systems.
-Traditional "Compute/File" Grids do increase the available computing, but is this really needed?
+Traditional "Compute/File" Grids do increase the available computing but is this really needed?